Quick Guide to Sardinia

 - La Maddalena

 - The national park of La Maddalena is an archipelago that promises stunning views and natural surrounds.
-And, if you're there at the right time, the Louis Vuitton Trophy - one of the most prestigious sailing races in the world.
+And, if you're there at the right time, you might catch the Louis Vuitton Trophy - one of the most prestigious sailing races in the world.

 Where to stay in Sardinia